TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w6/AWS-14/AWS-14.A10 SNS&SQS&Event Bridge.md

 Below you can see me creating my Topic for my SNS.
 ![SS](../../../00_includes/AWS-14.10/topic.png)

-Below you can see me subcribing to the topic i created above and that the endpoint will be me(a user) trough email/
+Below you can see me subcribing to the topic i created above and that the endpoint will be me(a user) trough email.
 ![SS](../../../00_includes/AWS-14.10/create%20sub.png)

 Below you can see the endpoint was correct and that i confirmed my subscription.